Target101/World-Cup-Prediction/README.md

 In this project we aim to predict the entirety of the world cup.

 Front-end made using streamlit.
-To run the proejct: streamlit run app.py
+To run the project: streamlit run app.py